VaibhavSGummaraju/EXECUTIVE-SALES-PROFIT-INSIGHTS-DASHBOARD/README.md

 - East and West regions had the highest revenue
 - Some customers showed negative profit margin (potential refund or loss areas)

+--->  VBA Code is used to sort Order Date and Ship Date columns in Microsoft 2019 version of Excel as it doesn't have an inbuilt funcion to conver date format

  Tools Used